gdg-x/hoverboard/docs/tutorials/firebase-utils.md

 # Firestore Utils
 At the moment Firestore admin panel doesn't allow to export/import data from their DB.
-These scripts allows you to load data on your machine, edit and bring it back.
+These scripts allow you to load data on your machine, edit and bring it back.
 See examples to learn how it works.

 #### Save collection/doc to file